 Sustainable Goal Setting

-WHAT TO EXPECT: In this virtual workshop, attendees will help determine the preliminary set of sustainability goals for the Basin and weigh in on the criteria they believe should drive the projects and management actions to be used to achieve those goals.
-To inform the interactive exercises, the project team will recap the outcomes of Workshop #1, namely the Guiding Principles for the Basin.
-Next, they’ll describe the relevant requirements of SGMA, including the role of Sustainable Management Criteria, representative wells, minimum thresholds, measurable objectives.
+In this virtual workshop, attendees weighed in to further inform the preliminary set of sustainability goals for the Basin.
+To inform the interactive exercises, the project team recapped the outcomes of Workshop #1, namely the Guiding Principles for the Basin.
+Next, they described the relevant requirements of SGMA, including the role of Sustainable Management Criteria, representative wells, minimum thresholds, measurable objectives.
 Stakeholder input documented in this workshop will inform relevant draft chapters of the GSP while also informing the third and final workshop.
-A workshop recording and a public-facing summary of stakeholder input will be published to the GSA website following the workshop.

 Projects and Management Actions